mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 trusted networks, but sometimes they need to be connected to untrusted networks where their communications can be eavesdropped, filtered or modified.
-In these situations, the classical approach is to rely on VPN protocols such as DTLS, TLS or IPSec.
-These VPN protocols provide the encryption and authentication functions to protect those mobile clients from malicious behaviors in untrusted networks.
+In these situations, the classical approach is to rely on VPN protocols such as DTLS or IPSec.
+These VPN protocols provide the encryption and authentication functions to protect those mobile clients from malicious behaviours in untrusted networks.

+However, some networks have deployed filters that block these VPN protocols.
+When faced with such filters, users can either switch off their connection or find alternatives, e.g. by using TLS to access some services over TCP port 443.
+The planned deployment of QUIC
+{{I-D.ietf-quic-transport}} {{ I-D.ietf-quic-tls}} opens a new
+opportunity for such users.
+Since QUIC will be used to access web sites, it should be less affected by filters than VPN solutions such as IPSec or DTLS.
+Furthermore, the flexibility of QUIC makes it possible to easily extend the protocol to support VPN services.

+This document shares some goals with the MASQUE framework
+{{I-D.schinazi-masque}}.
+The proposed QUIC tunnel protocol contributes to the effort of defining a signaling for conveying multiple proxied flows inside a QUIC connection.

-On the other hand, these devices are often multihomed and many expect to be able to perform seamless handovers from one access network to another without breaking the established VPN sessions.
+On the other hand, today's mobile devices are often multihomed and many expect to be able to perform seamless handovers from one access network to another without breaking the established VPN sessions.
 In some situations it can also be beneficial to combine two or more access networks together to increase the available host bandwidth.
-A protocol such as Multipath TCP supports those handovers and allows aggregating the bandwidth of different access links.
+A protocol such as Multipath TCP {{RFC6824}}
+supports those handovers and allows aggregating the bandwidth of different access links.
 It could be combined with single-path VPN protocols to support both seamless handovers and bandwidth aggregation